Arm Morello Program

 - The world class programming abilities of companies like Microsoft and Google will be vital in constructing software that is genuinely more robust against security attacks, while retaining high performance.

 - Programmers will use the Morello prototype board to test approaches that can work for the real, highly complex, software workloads that we see deployed in computing systems today.

 - An open source software platform will allow multiple contributors to participate in this project.
-You can find out more about the development plans for models, toolchain, and software support in the Linaro Tech Days presentation, linked through the Linaro logo below.
+You can find out more about the development plans for models, toolchain, and software support in the Linaro Tech Days presentation.

 - Arm provides development tools to aid with software prototyping and architecture exploration, including functional model, instruction emulator, compilation toolchains, and debug tools.
 For more information visit the Development tools page.

 See the following resources for Morello, including architecture specifications, platform models, the Morello forum, technical guides and more: